PzGrenBtl-402/PzGrenBtl402/README.md

 ### General

+- [NiArms/GM/BwMod] Ability to assemble static MG3 with the primary weapon MG3
 - ACRE Racks and attenuation rework
 - Increased vehicle space
 - Ability to fire vehicle smoke launcher as gunner and commander (also turned out)
 - [Redd'n'Tank/GM] Back compartment of the Marder is locked when ramp is closed (Driver and commander can access vehicle via the hatches)
 - [Redd'n'Tank/GM] Custom Milan reloading system (One Milan tube bag is one shot)
+- [Redd'n'Tank/GM] Custom weapon reloading system for Marder (ammo as inventory items, reload on top of vehicle)